Is one amazing muscle...

 1. Bella is the only one of our horses I feel comfortable letting kiss a visitor (with their permission of course);

-2. She is not allowed to kiss without the [target specific] cue;
+not allowed to kiss without the [target specific] cue;

 3. Although William [first kid photo below] beat her to the punch, Bella always "kisses" her target and promptly withdraws for her treat.
 Her kiss consists of a light touch with the very tip of her nose.
 No contact, no treat.
 The rules are pretty simple and she understands them well [second kid photo below].